bnurbit/quarkus-coding/src/main/resources/docs/general.md

 - Consider using WebSockets for instantaneous data without the browser refresh (social feeds, multiplayer games, collaborative editing, chats, ...)

-### CORS - cross-origin resource sharing
+### SOP and CORS
+- server-side configurations that clients decide to enforce or not.
+  - Browsers enforce it to prevent attacks
+  - Development tools (like Postman) don't care about it
+- Same-origin policy
+  - restricts cross-origin interaction between documents, scripts or media files from one origin to a different origin
+  - necessary to prevent Cross-Site Request Forgery (CSRF) - visiting a malicious website that could load the content of the correct site
+- CORS
-- HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme or port) than its own from which a browser should permit loading of resources.
+  - HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme or port) than its own from which a browser should permit loading of resources
-- also relies on a mechanism by which browsers make a “preflight” request to the server hosting the cross-origin resource, in order to check that the server will permit the actual request.
-In that preflight, the browser sends headers that indicate the HTTP method and headers that will be used in the actual request.
+  - allows servers to specify trusted origins to be used in cross-origin requests
+  - can be
+    - Simple - HTTP method GET, POST or HEAD; Content-Type text/plain, application/x-www-form-urlencoded or multipart/form-data
+    - Preflight - others - used to check that the server will permit the actual request

 ### OpenAPI and Swagger
 - standard format to define the structure and syntax of REST APIs